Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-The need to distribute entanglement is central in quantum information processing schemes ranging from quantum computing to sensing to communications~\cite{Toth2012,Sidhu2019,Murta2020}.
-Simulation of distributed entanglement in a network setting, be it a long-distance network such as a possible future quantum internet~\cite{Wehner2018}, or small-distance quantum local area network (QLAN)~\cite{Alshowkan2021}, is important to assessing the limitations imposed by near-term quantum technologies.
+This comes in line with the fact that distributing entanglement is central in quantum information processing schemes ranging from quantum computing to sensing to communications~\cite{Toth2012a,Sidhu2019,Murta2020}.
+Simulation of distributed entanglement in a network setting, be it a long-distance network such as a possible future quantum internet~\cite{Wehner2018}, or small-distance quantum local area network (QLAN)~\cite{Alshowkan2021a}, is important to assessing the limitations imposed by near-term quantum technologies.
 The architecture of the QRAM considered in this paper, building on photonic network-based QRAM proposed in Ref.~\cite{Chen2021}, involves a series of exponentially growing GHZ states, with the largest having as many qubits as there are memory cells.
 Each GHZ state spans across a physical layer in the QRAM architecture, and the number of nodes per layer grows exponentially with the number of memory cells $2^n\equiv N$ to be addressed, as shown in Fig.~\ref{fig:QRAM_architecture}.

 Computer simulations of noisy quantum processes in such a system quickly becomes computationally intensive~\cite{VandenNest2011,Jozsa2014,Takahashi2020} due to the density matrices growing exponentially in size with the number of qubits.
-However, both the operations used to create these GHZ states and the teleportation protocol to map the address state onto the QRAM access layers themselves belong to the set of Clifford gates.
-This set of operations can be classically simulated efficiently~\cite{Jozsa2014}.
-Moreover, in the protocol, we will only consider a fixed set of operations belonging to the Clifford group.
+Even though the entire QRAM protocol definition, $i.e$ the retrieval of data given an input address (see Eq.~\ref{eq:QRAMdef}), requires more than just Clifford operations, creating the routing state over the QRAM architecture only uses Clifford gates.
+These operations are the ones used to create these GHZ states and the teleporting the address state onto the QRAM access layers.
+Moreover, the operations required to access the QRAM after the routing state is distributed over the routing nodes only grows with the logarithm of the number of qubits of the QRAM, in comparison to the linear amount of operations required to create the routing state.
+This is the reason why noise in the system mostly comes from the GHZ states before access.
+In particular, this set of operations to create the routing state can be classically simulated efficiently~\cite{Jozsa2014}.
 This approach enables an explicit and efficient description of all the intermediary states, up to local unitary corrections.
 In this article, we develop efficient methods to simulate large-scale noisy entanglement by characterizing the impact of noise at all intermediate steps, and apply these tools to simulate a noisy QRAM.